A child’s birth is registered at the hospital

-Fatherhood can be recognised during pregnancy at the maternity and child health clinic or after birth by visiting the municipal child welfare officer.
+Paternity can be acknowledged during pregnancy at the maternity and child health clinic or after the birth by visiting the child welfare supervisor.
 If the paternity is recognised before birth, the processing of the matter will not begin until 30 days have passed from the child’s birth.
 The acknowledgement of paternity is confirmed by the Digital and Population Data Services Agency.

 Read on more on the InfoFinland page Common-law relationship.

 Acknowledgement of maternity

 The Maternity Act is in force in Finland.
 According to the Act, a child may have two mothers.
 The woman who gave birth to the child is always the mother of the child.
 A second mother may be recognised for the child if: